mozaik-association/mozaik/docs/email-marketing.md

  <figcaption>Marketing email form with general information</figcaption>
 </figure>

-## Recurrent sending
+## Recurrent mailings

-In the mailing configurations, it is possible to select the option "recurrent sending" by selecting the date of the next mailing and the time interval between mailings.
+In the mailing configurations, it is possible to select the "recurrent sending" option by selecting the date of the next mailing and the time interval between mailings.

 !!! abstract "The goal of recurrent mailing"

-    This fonctionnnality allows you to send a mailing evey X hour/day/week/month.
+    This fonctionnnality allows you to send a mailing evey X hour/day/week/month/year.

     Thanks to the distribution lists module and to this functionality, you can send a recurring email to a specific distribution list that is constantly updated thanks to dynamic filters.
     !!!example